 If you’re going to centralize your monetization, centralize around yourself, not a “big tech” company.

-Unfortunately, though, recent events have proven that even this isn't enough in some cases.
-We just watched Stripe turn off the Trump campaign and banks are closing his accounts.
-The free speech social network GAB has long ago been banned from most order processing platforms.
+Unfortunately, though, recent events have proven that even this isn’t enough in some cases.
+We just watched Stripe turn off the Trump campaign.
+The free speech social network Gab has long ago been banned from most order processing platforms.
 Even Visa/Mastercard disallowed them.
 It is all utterly ridiculous.

 The days of financial services de-platforming people are only just beginning.
 In the long run, there’s simply no solution outside of building new financial gateways and supporting decentralized finance.